 Social and behaviour change outcomes

 Social and Behaviour Change results are a universe of positive transformations: a hesitant mother decides to vaccinate her child; a father tries new ways of teaching his children; an adolescent works to improve her mental well-being; a community becomes less accepting of child marriage; local organizations mobilize for women’s rights to be recognized; a society embraces children with disabilities through systems that include and prioritize their needs; a sector where decision-makers partner with the people they serve.
-All of these changes are the results of SBC, and contribute to achieving Child and Human Rights and Development Goals.
+All of these changes are the results of SBC and contribute to achieving Child and Human Rights and Development Goals.

-As mentioned in the vision, a lot of what UNICEF does is the promotion of healthy, preventive and protective behaviours for children.
+As mentioned in the Vision for SBC, a lot of what UNICEF does is the promotion of healthy, preventive and protective behaviours for children.
 But behavioural and social results are inextricably linked.
 Sustained behaviour change often requires social change, as these practices frequently depend on their social acceptability, which depends on the dynamics, norms, stigmas and power relationships within a community.
-And more broadly, fulfilling the rights of children and their families rests upon large-scale, positive transformation of communities and societies, beyond sectoral siloes, to promote change such as gender equality, community resilience, social cohesion and responsive governance.
+And more broadly, fulfilling the rights of children and their families' rests upon large-scale, positive transformation of communities and societies, beyond sectoral siloes, to promote change such as gender equality, community resilience, social cohesion and responsive governance.
 This obviously applies to all stakeholders and efforts, beyond UNICEF.